fuzzywalrus/website-for-fileserving/Readme.md

 The Zero Trust panel will tell you if your tunnel is connected correctly.
 At this point, you should be able to test your webserver from your domain.

-**You'll need to mount your NAS volum**  into the `/var/www/html`
+**You'll need to mount your NAS volum**  into the `/var/www/html` or you will need to directly host files in a directory on your webserver.

-Install the PHP from this  files into the `html` and create the .env file and be sure to set the mounted volume as the BASE_DIR.
+Install the PHP from this  files into the `html` and create the .env file and be sure to set the mounted volume or the directory of your chosing as the BASE_DIR.

 ## 11. Optional: Configure basic firewall